1982 FIFA World Cup: Semi-finals, match for third place and final

-The resulting penalty shootout was the first at a World Cup finals.
+The resulting penalty shoot-out was the first at a World Cup finals.
 Giresse, Manfred Kaltz, Manuel Amoros, Paul Breitner and Dominique Rocheteau all converted penalties until Uli Stielike was stopped by Ettori, giving France the advantage.
 But then Schumacher stepped forward, lifted the tearful Stielike from the ground, and saved Didier Six's shot.
 With Germany handed the lifeline they needed Littbarski converted his penalty, followed by Platini for France, and then Rummenigge for Germany as the tension mounted.
 France defender Maxime Bossis then had his kick parried by Schumacher who anticipated it, and Hrubesch stepped up to score and send Germany to the World Cup final yet again with a victory on penalties, 5–4.

 "After I scored, my whole life passed before me – the same feeling they say you have when you are about to die, the joy of scoring in a World Cup final was immense, something I dreamed about as a kid, and my celebration was a release after realising that dream.
 I was born with that scream inside me, that was just the moment it came out."

 — —Italian midfielder Marco Tardelli on his iconic goal celebration from the 1982 World Cup Final.

-In the third-place match, Poland edged the French side 3–2 which matched Poland's best performance at a World Cup previously achieved in 1974.
+In the match for third place, Poland edged the French side 3–2 which matched Poland's best performance at a World Cup previously achieved in 1974.
 France would go on to win the European Championship two years later.

 In the final, Antonio Cabrini fired a penalty wide of goal in the first half.
 In the second half, Paolo Rossi scored first for the third straight game by heading home Gentile's bouncing cross at close range.
 Exploiting the situation, Italy scored twice more on quick counter-strikes, all the while capitalising on their defence to hold the Germans.
 With Gentile and Gaetano Scirea holding the centre, the Italian strikers were free to counter-punch the weakened German defence.
 Marco Tardelli's shot from the edge of the area beat Schumacher first, and Alessandro Altobelli, the substitute for injured striker Francesco Graziani, made it 3–0 at the end of a solo sprint down the right side by the stand-out winger Bruno Conti.
 Italy's lead appeared secure, encouraging Italian president Sandro Pertini to wag his finger at the cameras in a playful "not going to catch us now" gesture.
 In the 83rd minute, Paul Breitner scored for West Germany, but it was only a consolation goal as Italy won 3–1 to claim their first World Cup title in 44 years, and their third in total.